 Launching a boat at a state park requires one of the following: • An annual launch permit (Natural Investment Permit; or • An annual Discover Pass and a daily launch permit; or • A one-day Discover Pass and a daily launch permit.

 Annual permits may be purchased at State Parks Headquarters in Olympia, at region offices, online and at parks when staff is available.
 Additional information can be found in the Boating Program.

 Latitude: 48º 7' 39.37" N (48.1276) Longitude: 122º 29' 57.12" W (-122.4992)

-The park has 88 standard sites, two hiker / biker sites, five cabins, one dump station, two restrooms, and two showers.
+The park has 88 standard sites, two hiker / biker sites, five cabins, one dump station, two restrooms and two showers.
 Utility campsites are not available at the park.
-The upper camping loop (sites 43-88) are pull-through sites and are better suited for RVs of up to 40-feet.
+The upper camping loop has pull-through sites (sites 43-88) and are better suited for RVs of up to 40 feet.
 All campsites are first come, first served.

 The park offers one kitchen shelter and a group camp that accommodates a maximum of 100 people.
 The group camping area has restrooms and showers.
 Fees vary with size of the group.